abidaminnaeem/abidaminnaeem.github.io/_pages/about.md

 Research Interests
 ==================

-**Optimization & Inverse Problems in Engineering**: Focused on solving inverse and optimization problems in complex engineering systems, including model calibration and parameter estimation.
+**- Optimization & Inverse Problems in Engineering**: Focused on solving inverse and optimization problems in complex engineering systems, including model calibration and parameter estimation.

-**Parametric PDEs & Uncertainty Quantification**: Studying parametric partial differential equations with emphasis on sensitivity analysis and prediction under uncertainty.
+**- Parametric PDEs & Uncertainty Quantification**: Studying parametric partial differential equations with emphasis on sensitivity analysis and prediction under uncertainty.

-**Scientific Machine Learning & Generative AI**: Integrating machine learning with physical models to solve scientific problems, using neural operators and generative approaches.
+**- Scientific Machine Learning & Generative AI**: Integrating machine learning with physical models to solve scientific problems, using neural operators and generative approaches.

-**Numerical Analysis & High-Order Solvers**: Developing efficient numerical algorithms and high-order methods for solving nonlinear systems and PDEs.
+**- Numerical Analysis & High-Order Solvers**: Developing efficient numerical algorithms and high-order methods for solving nonlinear systems and PDEs.

-**Computational Fluid Dynamics**: Simulating fluid behavior, heat transfer, and flow dynamics using advanced numerical techniques.

 Let's Connect
 =============

-I’m deeply passionate about collaboration, scientific outreach, and interdisciplinary research.
-Throughout my academic and professional journey, I’ve actively contributed to international research projects, mentored students, and engaged with scientific communities to promote open knowledge and innovation.
+I’m passionate about collaboration, scientific outreach, and interdisciplinary research.
+Over the years, I’ve mentored students, contributed to research projects, and engaged with scientific communities to promote open knowledge.

-I’m always open to meaningful conversations whether it’s co-authoring a publication, contributing to a computational framework, or initiating a new research direction.

-If you’re interested in exploring ideas related to scientific machine learning, mathematical modeling, or advanced simulation, I’d be glad to connect and collaborate.
+Whether it’s co-authoring a paper, developing computational tools, or exploring new research directions — I’m always open to meaningful collaboration in areas like scientific machine learning, mathematical modeling, and simulation.